Many of us have at least once wondered why saving money is so important.

 Emergency funds are especially tailored to this kind of security, they are there in the event that you lose your job or cannot work for health reasons.

-Having that pot of money prepared for worst-case scenarios, can be the difference between managing, or increasing your debt.
+Having that pot of money prepared for worst-case scenarios, can be the difference between managing, or going into debt.
 Or even worse, lose your home entirely.

 Helping you avoid unnecessary debt is my goal here, which is why you will always hear me preaching the benefits of saving money from the rooftops!